On the power quantum computation over real Hilbert spaces: Introduction

 \section{Introduction}

 The standard quantum formalism specifies a complex Hilbert space, but one could just as well consider a real Hilbert space.
-In fact, a quantum formalism based on real Hilbert spaces has the same descriptive power as complex quantum formalism: given any description of a physical system using complex quantum formalism, there is a simple mapping to a description using real quantum formalism that gives the same predicted outcome statistics.
-Moreover, this description respects the division into subsystems \cite{McKague:2009:Simulating-Quan}.
+In fact, a quantum formalism based on real Hilbert spaces has the same descriptive power as complex quantum formalism: given any description of a physical system using complex quantum formalism, there is a simple mapping to a description over real Hilbert spaces, called the \emph{real simulation}, that gives the same predicted outcome statistics.
+Moreover, this mapping respects the division into subsystems \cite{McKague:2009:Simulating-Quan}.
 This means, for example, that there can be no experiment that can rule out real quantum formalism.\footnote{Unless one makes assumptions about the dimension of systems.}

-Now let us consider computation.
+Now let us consider computational complexity.
 Does the choice of real or complex Hilbert spaces change the power of various computing models?
 At first it might seem that this is obvious: if any quantum system can be described using real Hilbert spaces, then why not the physical systems underlying some computing model?
 For computing models where all parties are trusted this is indeed the case. $\mathsf{BQP}$, $\mathsf{EQP}$ and related classes are all unchanged as well as classes where messages are classical, such at $\mathsf{QCMA}$.

-However, for interactive proofs, where the prover(s) are not trusted, there are three important problems.
-First, in the case of two or more subsystems the mapping from complex to real descriptions introduces entanglement not present in the original complex description.
-This is problematic for classes like $\mathsf{QMA}(2)$ which does not allow provers to be entangled.
-Second, the mapping from complex to real descriptions does not preserve inner products.
-Hence states can become more distinguishable, which is problematic for classes like $\mathsf{QSZK}$ where certain states are required to be indistinguishable from others.
-Finally, the mapping to real descriptions is not onto.
-Hence untrusted parties may have access to a larger set of operations than in the original complex description.
+In the case of interactive proofs, however, the situation is more complicated.
+Mapping some complex interactive proof protocol into a real proof protocol gives the same completeness, but it might give more power to a cheating prover.
+As well, even if we lift a real proof protocol into a complex protocol there are more operations available to a cheating prover.
+Hence, on the face of it, there is no obvious relationship between complexity classes defined over complex or real Hilbert spaces.
+However, we will show that, in many interesting cases, restricting to real Hilbert spaces does not change the power of a complexity class.